tomsalzer/Sailing/_posts/2022-03-22-overwhelmed-but-gaining-perspective.md

 - Bilge pump switch
 - CO and smoke detectors

-## Surveys are about finding what's wrong
+## Are surveys only about finding what's wrong?

 Surveys seem like they are all about identifying what doesn't work or what doesn't meet standards.
 That's the first impression when you begin reading the survey and see highlight after highlight showing issues with the vessel.